×

 University of British ColumbiaBritish ColumbiaExcellence in life sciences, sustainability and climate research, forestry, and computer science; highly regarded co-op programmes and strong international diversity.

-McGill UniversityQuebecWorld-class biomedical and health sciences research, neuroscience, and law; globally recognised English-language university in a French-speaking province with strong international networks.
+McGill UniversityQuebecWorld-class biomedical and health sciences research, neuroscience, and law; a globally recognised English-language university in a French-speaking province with strong international networks.

 1. Private Universities in Canada